autolab/Autolab/docs/installation/ubuntu.md

         Email: "admin@foo.bar"

-17. Install [Tango](/tango#installation), the backend autograding service.
+17. Install [Tango](/installation/tango), the backend autograding service.

-18. If you would like to deploy the server, you can try out [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/start/ruby.html)
+18. If you would like to deploy the server, you can try out <a href="https://www.phusionpassenger.com/library/walkthroughs/start/ruby.html" target="_blank">Phusion Passenger</a>.

 19. Now you are all set to start using Autolab!
 Visit the [Guide for Instructors](/instructors) and [Guide for Lab Authors](/lab) pages for more info.